The Giants trade last season's part-time manager Heinie Smith to Detroit for second baseman Kid Gleason. Gleason is

 Bud Selig upholds the January 14 Blue Jay and White Sox trade which sent Toronto pitchers David Wells and Matt DeWitt to the White Sox in exchange for pitchers Mike Sirotka, Kevin Beirne, and Mike Williams and outfielder Brian Simmons.
 Although, upon further medical examinations, Mike Sirotka was determined to be 'damaged goods' prior to the deal, the commissioner used a 'buyers beware' policy, stating the individual club must take responsibility for the information originally used in making the transaction.

 In their World Baseball Classic debut, Team USA blanks Mexico, 2-0.
-Home runs by Derrek Lee and Chipper Jones, along with Jake Peavy and bevy of relievers combining to throw a four-hitter, prove to be the difference as the United States defeats their neighbors from south of the border.
+Home runs by Derrek Lee and Chipper Jones, along with Jake Peavy and a bevy of relievers combining to throw a four-hitter, prove to be the difference as the United States defeats their neighbors from south of the border.

 With a two-out RBI single in the ninth inning off reliever Colter Bean, Danny Sandoval spoils the Braves' bid for a spring training combined no-hitter.
 Atlanta uses seven hurlers, beating the Indians at Winter Haven 4-1.

 The Cape Cod Times reports MLB has threatened to withhold their annual grant from the Cape Cod League if the six teams in the 10-team circuit sharing nicknames with big league teams, such as the Chatham Athletics, do not purchase all future uniforms and souvenir merchandise from licensed vendors, a more expensive option.
 The deadline has been extended until March 21, to give league officials more time to resolve the issue.